mdabrowski1990/uds/docs/source/pages/user_guide/message_translation.rst

 :class:`~uds.translator.data_record.text_data_record.TextDataRecord` class is used to define entries in diagnostic messages that can be translated to text using known text encoding format.
 All supported encoding formats are defined in :class:`~uds.translator.data_record.text_data_record.TextEncoding` enum.
-Physical values produces by :class:`~uds.translator.data_record.text_data_record.TextDataRecord` are str type, even the output of :meth:`~uds.translator.data_record.text_data_record.TextDataRecord.get_physical_values` method is str type.
+Physical values produced by :class:`~uds.translator.data_record.text_data_record.TextDataRecord` are str type, even the output of :meth:`~uds.translator.data_record.text_data_record.TextDataRecord.get_physical_values` method is str type.